TheAgencyLtd/rootdown/markdown/index.md

 **Features**

 - Simple to use.
-- Easy to integrate into Slim applications.
+- Easy to integrate into Slim applications or any other framework.
 - Capable of deep and complex taxonomies.
 - Flexible [YAML](http://yaml.org/) / [Markdown](http://en.wikipedia.org/wiki/Markdown_Extra) approach.
 - Fast file systems storage, no database required.